danielsaidi/ApiKit/README.md

 ## Getting Started

-ApiKit builds on a basic concept of API environments and routes.
+ApiKit builds on the basic concept of environments and routes and provides lightweight types that make it easy to integrate with any REST-based APIs.

-### API Environments

-An ``ApiEnvironment`` refers to a specific API version or environment, and defines a URL as well as optional, global request headers and query parameters.

-For instance, the [Yelp](https://yelp.com) v3 API, which requires an API token header, can be defined like this:
+In short, this is how you could model the [Yelp](https://yelp.com) v3 API evironment, as well as a restaurant fetch route:

 ```swift
 import ApiKit